- Bachelor of Science in Neuroscience

 Area H: Minor and Additional Courses

 - Students majoring in Neuroscience are encouraged, but not required, to take a minor.

 - Students majoring in Neuroscience must take additional courses as electives to complete 120 hours.
 Students are encouraged to choose electives from the lists above.

 Dual B.S./M.S.
 Program in Neuroscience

 The Neuroscience Institute offers a dual Bachelor of Science and Master of Science in Neuroscience.
 The dual degree opportunity enables qualified students to enroll in graduate courses late in their undergraduate program and apply the coursework toward both the bachelor’s and master’s programs.

 Students must be formally accepted into the dual degree program by the Neuroscience Institute and College of Arts and Sciences to be able to take graduate courses as an undergraduate.
 Additionally, acceptance into the dual program does not constitute admission to the master’s program.
 Students must fulfill regular graduate admissions requirements and apply for the master’s program following college processes.

 Information about the dual program, including application instructions and program requirements, can be found at cas.gsu.edu/dual-degrees/.

 Graduation with Distinction in the Major

-This program offers undergraduate students with the opportunity to earn the designation of graduation with distinction in the major.
+This program offers undergraduate students the opportunity to earn the designation of graduation with distinction in the major.
 To graduate with distinction in the Neuroscience major, the student must have at least a 3.5 GPA in the major and a 3.5 GPA overall, and must be in good academic standing.
-Rare exceptions may be made for students who have between a 3.0 and 3.5 GPA in the major and have a record of outstanding research or other accomplishments in neuroscience as documented by one or more NI faculty.
+The Undergraduate Program Committee may make rare exceptions (e.g. for students with a record of outstanding research or other accomplishments in neuroscience).